Join us on the Inca Trail to Machu Picchu

 - Insurance

 - All trekkers must have a minimum coverage of 200,000 USD for repatriation and emergency rescue.
 It is strongly recommended that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.
-Insurance can be arranged through The Adventure People, please let Nic know if you’d like to arrange this.
+Insurance can be arranged through The Adventure People, e-mail Callum if you’d like him to get you a quote.

 - Kit (See ‘checklist & what to take’ section below)